 The combined breeding value CRV Efficiency is calculated using the breeding values for production, longevity and feed efficiency.
 A score of +6% CRV Efficiency means that from all the feed they consume during their lifetime - including during the rearing and dry periods - daughters of a certain bull will produce on average three percent more milk than the daughters of an average bull.

-Thanks to its exclusive breeding values for feed efficiency, CRV Health and CRV Efficiency, CRV makes it even easier for farmers to breed problem-free herds that produce milk efficiently.
+Thanks to its exclusive breeding values, CRV makes it even easier for farmers to breed problem-free herds that produce milk efficiently.